constantinDev/ooga-booga/README.md

 ### fuck you

 ## secondly
-### this project was made with collaborate brain damage so dont except much
+### this project was made with collaborate brain damage so dont expect* much

 ## third
 ### manual